sophi-li/OKRs-self-learning/README.md

 ## How to use it

-Feel free to use [my OKRs spreadsheet](https://docs.google.com/spreadsheets/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit#gid=1028453904) as a template for your own self study plan.
+Feel free to use [my OKRs template spreadsheet](https://docs.google.com/spreadsheets/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit#gid=1028453904) as a starting point for your own self study plan.

 Steps to determine your Objectives and Key Results: